User-Shabab/2024-GCSE-Revision/All/English Literature.md

 James I was a King who faced heavy resentment from the Catholic population of England-1603 Gunpowder plot Anti-monarchical views incentivised him to alter the view of his kingship and thus became a patron of Shakespeare's Theatre group
 Audience feared they'd face unfortunate fate of Macbeth if they turn to corrupt temptation & perform malpractices to overthrow King
-Exaggerated view of his importance
-Macbeth becomes a vessel for the witch's supernatural malpractices - witches were to compulsive bloodshed.
 Referred to as tyrant - his epithet
 Catholics were often accused of Witchcraft and thus further provided stability to his Protestant kingship This conception of witches was inextricably linked with james' ideology of witchcraft that resided in his famous book 'Demonologie'